dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 <p>
 *Exercise 2 (Advanced):* The Yellowstone Park System is conducting a study on land cover change between the years 2003 to 2023 to visualize changes in the Yellowstone Park network.
 Using the two raster datasets from 2003 and 2023, reclassify the pixels based on the land cover change seen.
-If a pixel converted from developed to forest, reclassify it to 'Forest Growth'.
+If a pixel was converted from developed to forest, reclassify it to 'Forest Growth'.
 If a pixel was converted from forest to developed land, reclassify it as 'Deforestation'.
 If there is no change, keep it empty.
 </p>